xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 Function declaration works similar to variable declarations.
 It is hoisted to
-the top so you can call the function even though the function is declared is
+the top of the "global" context so you can call the function even though the
-below the function invocation.
+function is declared is below the function invocation.

 ```javascript
 f1();